lum1n0us/wasm-micro-runtime/README.md

 WebAssembly Micro Runtime
 =========================
-WebAssembly Micro Runtime (WAMR) is standalone WebAssembly (WASM) runtime designed for a small footprint.
+WebAssembly Micro Runtime (WAMR) is a standalone WebAssembly (WASM) runtime designed for a small footprint.
 It includes:
 - A WebAssembly (WASM) VM core
 - The supporting APIs for the WASM applications (code is available but compilation depends on the app manager component)
 - A mechanism for dynamic management of the WASM application (Not available on Github yet.
 To be released soon)

 Why should you use a WASM runtime out of your browser?
 There are a few points where this might be meaningful:
-1. WASM is already a LLVM official backend target.
+1. WASM is already an LLVM official backend target.
 That means WASM can run any programming languages which can be compiled to LLVM IR.
 It is a huge advantage compared to language bound runtimes like JS or Lua.
 2. WASM is an open standard and it is fast becoming supported by the whole web ecosystem.
 3. WASM is designed to be very friendly for compiling to native binaries and gaining the native speed.
 4. It can potentially change the development practices.
 Imagine we can do both the WASM application development and validation in a browser, then just download the WASM binary code onto the target device.
 5. WASM can work without garbage collection.
 It is designed to support execution determinics for the time sensitive requirement.
-6. Maintain the safety goals WASM has of providing a sandboxed execution enviornment for untrusted code.
+6. Maintain the safety goals WASM has of providing a sandboxed execution environment for untrusted code.
 In addition, because WASM is a compilation target, this implies a benefit of being able to target both an execution and security profile that is consistent across popular high-level programming languages.